 22nd December 2020

 So finally ventured out to do shopping, and it seemed pretty normal.
 No mosh pit grannies or flying loaves, or obese people filming each other screaming.
-Although certain chains such as Tesco, Sainsbury’s and Waitrose are now rationing things like rice, flour, bog roll and eggs (and for Waitrose likely its cheapo Essentials range in edible flowers and prosecco flavoured crisps) Lidl wasn’t one of them; maybe the Germans really are just better organised.
-The streets were still populated and I’d arranged to meet up with D who’s been lonesome and working home alone all week.
+Certain chains such as Tesco, Sainsbury’s and Waitrose are now rationing things like rice, flour, bog roll and eggs (and for Waitrose likely its cheapo Essentials range too, e.g. edible flowers and prosecco flavoured crisps), but thankfully not Lidl; maybe the Germans really are just better organised.
+The streets were still populated and I’d arranged to meet up with D who’s been working home alone all week.

 Passed the new Wetherspoons on the corner (having taken over from the vodka bar, Revolution, literally up n running within 48 hrs of its demise), now shuttered up and proclaiming massive posters in its windows, about Daily